 A couple of years later, I discovered the very first version of Adobe Photoshop Lightoom.
 I now had a tool to help me catalogue and edit my photos non-destructivly.
 Shortly after, I purchased my first digital SLR with the intent of becoming a professional photographer.
 For five years I shot portraits, model portfolios, weddings, and commercial work.

-I feel I’ve been a somewhat lazy landscape photographer — I’ve never planned my shots, got up early for the light or waited around in a location for more than a few minutes.
-I refer jokingly to my work as ‘guerrilla landscape photography’ as I take my shots very quickly, and with minimal equipment.
+I feel I’ve been a somewhat lazy landscape photographer — I’ve previously never planned my shots, got up early for the right light, or waited around in a location for more than a few minutes.
+I refer jokingly to my work as ‘guerrilla landscape photography’ as I generally take my shots very quickly, and with minimal equipment.
 I’ve rarely set out to take a particular landscape photo.
-All my landscapes have been taken while doing other things — dog walking, exploring, and visiting new places.
+Most of my landscapes have been taken while doing other things — dog walking, exploring, and visiting new places.
 I find there is something about taking landscape photos quickly and impulsively that seems to work for me — I see the scene, capture it and generally move on.
 Part of me doesn’t want to spend a life behind the lens, so I often carry a lightweight compact camera with which the vast majority of my shots are taken on.
-However, this may change.